 Our fireband young team is dedicated to giving you a birding experience to remember.
 They have the expertise and local knowledge.
 Together we plan to make your dream Indian birding holiday happen.
 We will do it at a reasonable cost, and we will operate your birding trips with efficiency and absolute reliability.

-Does the habitat range in altitude from sea level to the highest mountain ranges?
+The habitat range in altitude from sea level to the highest mountain ranges.
 We can take you birding up to altitudes of 5000 meters.
-The climate varies between extreme hot to the alpine cold of the snowy regions.
+The climate varies from extremely hot to the alpine cold of the snowy regions.
 Our rainfall spans from minimal in the desert region to the wettest in the World – 1150 cms.
 You could well end up with a list of over 350-450 birds on any of our trips.

 All our tours are conservation based helping the local community, guides are used for every tour locally, like in areas of Eaglesnest Arunachal Pradesh where two communities are running the camps, in Nagaland and other places local homestays are used as we believe in community-based tourism, local youth are also encouraged so that they can gain from our tours so most of the income from our tours go directly to the local communities due to which the local communities have given up hunting and cutting forest down, the Bugun community, for example, have declared their forest as community reserve.